tencentyun/intlcloud-documents/product/计算/云服务器-新/购买指南/预留实例定价(Linux)_intl_en.md

 | C3.8XLARGE128 | STANDARD 3-YEAR TERM | All Upfront    | 21856.00 USD | 0.00 USD | 0.83 USD         | 62%                    |

 > **Note**:
 >You can only purchase Reserved Instances with a one-year term.
-For a three-year commitment, please apply at https://intl.cloud.tencent.com/apply/p/bvrqmrrp5ns.
+For a three-year commitment, please [apply](https://intl.cloud.tencent.com/apply/p/bvrqmrrp5ns) here.